onlyonehas/mac_dev_setup/README.md

 ## Description

-On many occassions, I had to change laptops, which meant I had to install **everything** again from scratch.
+On many occassions, I had to change laptops, which meant I had to install ALL the things in the world, like **everything** again from scratch.

-_So_ wrote this basic script to automate the process
+_So_... wrote this basic script to automate the process.

 ## Prerequisite